Tax Evasion, Fraud & the Statute of Limitations on Tax Crimes

 Tax Evasion vs. Tax Fraud

 Although often used interchangeably, there are important differences between tax evasion and tax fraud.
 Tax evasion refers to the use of illegal means to avoid paying your taxes.
-This includes felonies, such as refusing to pay your taxes once they have been assessed, and misdemeanors, such as failing to file a return.
-Tax fraud, on the other hand, refers to lying on your tax return and falsifying tax documents and is always a felony charge.
+This includes felonies, such as refusing to pay your taxes once they have been assessed, and misdemeanors; such as failing to file a return.
+Tax fraud, on the other hand, refers to lying on your tax return and falsifying tax documents- which is always a felony charge.
+This can extend to tax scammers will pose as a tax preparers and then rip off customers through refund fraud or identity theft.
+These phony accountants are committing Accountant Fraud and will tell you that they can get you a large tax refund and typically prey on low-income and non-English speaking taxpayers.

 Take for example celebrity-convict Wesley Snipes, who was charged with three counts of failing to file a return.
-Snipes was convicted for three misdemeanor charges and received the maximum 1 year sentence for each count.
-If he had been found guilty of a felony evasion charge or of tax fraud, he could have received up to 5 years for each count.
+Snipes was convicted for three misdemeanor charges and received the maximum one-year sentence for each count.
+If he had been found guilty of a felony evasion charge or of tax fraud, he could have received up to five years for each count.

 The statute of limitations of a crime is the amount of time a prosecutor or a plaintiff has to file charges.
 In the case of taxes, it represents how long you should be looking over your shoulder after – willfully or otherwise – lying on your tax return.

-The general rule of thumb is that the IRS has 3 years to audit your tax returns.
-If an investigation of your tax return reveals you concealed over 25% of your income, the IRS gets twice the time, 6 years, to file charges.
+The general rule of thumb is that the IRS has three years to audit your tax returns.
+If an investigation of your tax return reveals you concealed over 25% of your income, the IRS gets twice the time, six years, to file charges.
 However, this time period can be extended for a variety of reasons.

 Tax Crime Statistics

 Let’s end with the good news.
 Although the law grants extensive powers to the IRS, the chances of you being charged — never mind convicted — of tax fraud are minimal.
-According to IRS statistics, of the approximately 146 million tax returns filed, less than 5,000 people were investigated for fraud in 2012.
+According to IRS statistics, of the approximately 240.2 million tax returns filed, less than 2,000 people were investigated for fraud in 2020.
 Of those who were investigated, only half were actually charged with a criminal offense.
 However, once the IRS charges a taxpayer, the conviction rate is high: around 93%.
-Tax prosecutors have a high burden of proof to meet and their resources are limited; so they focus their efforts on clear-cut cases.
+Tax prosecutors have a high burden of proof to meet and their resources are limited; so they tend to focus their efforts on clear-cut cases.

 Another positive tidbit is that the IRS rarely brings up an original return in audits or criminal prosecutions, if you came forward and tried to correct mistakes through an amended return.
 This means that if you avoid blatant abuses and correct filing errors when they come up in an audit, your chances of staying on the right side of a prison cell are excellent.